canonical/launchpad-manual/docs/user/get-started.rst

 Launchpad is a hosting and collaboration service for software projects.
 You can use Launchpad to:

-* host, share and find code link missing :ref:`host-a-git-repository-on-launchpad`
+* host, share and find code :ref:`hosting-git-repositories`
 * create and host Ubuntu packages -
   :ref:`more about Personal Package Archives <ref-personal-package-archives>`
 * report and learn more about bugs in software you use -